Gillian Blake

 Blake studied acting at the Guildhall School of Music and Drama and began her professional career in the late 1960s.
-She appeared in the 1969 film Goodbye Mr. Chips.
+She appeared (uncredited) in the 1969 film Goodbye Mr. Chips.
 She went on to perform additional roles on television.
 In 1971 she landed the lead role in a Yorkshire Television Production Follyfoot, which ran for three series until 1973.
 Her last role of note was in two episodes of the BBC2 Playhouse series in 1980.

-Since then she has retired from acting, having spent some years concentrating on motherhood.
+Blake has retired from acting, having spent some years concentrating on motherhood.
 She made a rare television appearance on This Is Your Life in 1995, celebrating the career of Desmond Llewelyn (her co-star in Follyfoot).
-In 1977 she married actor Peter Whitbread after meeting him on the set of Follyfoot.
+In 1977, she married actor Peter Whitbread after meeting him on the set of Follyfoot.
 They had a son Jake.